yoasif/yoasif.github.io/_posts/2022-10-01-firefox-switch-a-guide-for-beginners.markdown

 ### Profile Manager

-While this isn't really a "beginner" feature, a number of people are using multiple profiles in Chromium browsers, and at first glance, it may seem like they don't exist on Firefox.
+You may be using multiple profiles in Chromium browsers, and at first glance, it may seem like profiles don't exist on Firefox.

 Profiles are a way to set up parallel instances of your browser - with separate settings, bookmarks, extensions, logins and themes.
 The most common way people use them is to separate between their personal setup and their work/school setup.